ndrean/caching_an_api/README.md

 - [Mnesia](http://erlang.org/documentation/doc-5.2/pdf/mnesia-4.1.pdf)
 Mnesia is an in-build distributed in-memory and optionnally  disc persisted database build (node-based) for concurrency.
 It works both in memory (**with Ets**) and on disc.
 As Ets, it stores tuples.
 You can define tables whose structure is defined by a record type.
 In Mnesia, actions are wrapped within a **transaction**: if something goes wrong with executing a transaction, it will be rolled back and nothing will be saved on the database.
+This means the operations are `:atomic`,  meaning that all operations should occur or no operations should occur in case of an error.
 The disc persistance is optional in Mnesia.
 Set `disc_copy: :disc_copy` or to `nil` in the "config.exs".

   - storage capacity: from the [doc](https://www.erlang.org/faq/mnesia.html), it is indicated that:
     - for ram_copies and disc_copies, the entire table is kept in memory, so data size is limited by available RAM.
     - for disc_copies tables, the entire table needs to be read from disk to memory on node startup, which can take a long time for large table.

-  - `:atomic` means that all operations should occur or no operations should occur in case of an error.

 > What's the point of using Mnesia?
 If you need to keep a database that will be used by multiple processes and/or nodes, using Mnesia means you don't have to write your own access controls.
 > Furthermore, a [word about scalability performance of Mnesia](http://www.dcs.gla.ac.uk/~amirg/publications/DE-Bench.pdf) and [here](https://stackoverflow.com/questions/5044574/how-scalable-is-distributed-erlang) and [here](https://stackoverflow.com/questions/5044574/how-scalable-is-distributed-erlang).